bufbuild/docs.buf.build/docs/bsr/overview.md

 ## Referencing a module

-Each module on the BSR exists as a snapshot, and contains a unique reference associated with every change.

-A reference is a way to refer to a single version of the repository.
-While a reference always _resolves_ to a single snapshot of the repository, it can be either a commit or a tag.

-**Commit**: Every push of new content to a repository is associated with a commit that identifies that change in the schema.
-The commit is created after a successful push.
-This means that unlike Git, the commit only exists on the BSR repository and not locally.
+Each module on the BSR consists of one or more **snapshots** of the state of the module as you push changes over time.

+Each snapshot is assigned:

+* A generated **unique ID**, such as `6e230f46113f498392c82d12b1a07b70`.
+* A snapshot **sequence ID**, such as `25`, that increments by one each time you push changes.

-**Tag**: A reference to a single commit but with a human readable name, similar to a Git tag.
-It is useful for identifying commonly referenced commits — like a release.
+Optionally, you can add one or more **tags** to a snapshot upon push.
+Tags are human-readable names, similar to Git tags, that are useful for identifying commonly referenced snapshots, like releases.

+All module snapshots are part of a **track**.
+All snapshots are pushed to a `main` track by default, but you can optionally push to non-`main` tracks.

 ## Local modules with workspaces